On/Off switching mechanism of photoemission from QDs using photochromic molecules

 ON/OFF switching of photoemission using quantum dots coupled with photochromic molecules

-Colloidal quantum dots (QDs) are commercially available as bioimaging materials because of their higher stability and higher emission quantum efficiency than organic dyes, and their application to displays has also started.
-Among them, perovskite-type metal halide (CsPbX3, X = Cl, Br, I) quantum dots are attracting much attention because they have 100% fluorescence quantum yield and extremely sharp emission half-width, and multicolor emission is possible by controlling the anion composition.
+Colloidal quantum dots (QDs) are commercially available as bioimaging materials because of their higher stability and higher PL quantum efficiency than organic dyes, and their application to displays has also started.
+Among them, perovskite-type metal halide (CsPbX3, X = Cl, Br, I) quantum dots are attracting much attention because they have the 100% fluorescence quantum yield and extremely sharp emission half-width, and multicolor emission is possible by controlling the anion composition.
 We found that photoemission from the QDs can be switched on/off by combining them with photochromic (PC) molecules.
 Changes in color of PC molecules by photostimulation efficiently modulates the photoemission from the QDs.
-Currently, to improve the efficiency of this process, we are synthesizing various organic molecules and compounding them with quantum dots, and studying their applications to on/off control of multicolor/white emission, bioimaging, display materials, etc.
+Currently, to improve the efficiency of this process, we are synthesizing various organic molecules that can bind to the quantum dots, and studying the applications of the hybrid to on/off control of multicolor/white emission, bioimaging, display materials, etc.

 Chem.
 Commun.
 55, 8060-8063 (2019).

 Synthesis of monodispersed SnO2 nanocrystals and WO3 nanolamellae for gas sensing

 We are making nanostructured materials such as quantum dots, nanotubes, nanorods, and nanolamellae for detecting volatile organic compounds (VOCs) and pollutant gases in the atmospheric air.Controlling the size and morphology of nanomaterials leads to improved sensitivity and selectivity.

 Device structures of GO-based gas sensor and electrozyer